Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

 \subsection{Case Studies with Shape Factory Experiment}

-We selected the Shape Factory paradigm as the testbed for our case studies because it provides a versatile environment for examining complex collaborative dynamics.
+We selected the Shape Factory paradigm as the \re{first} testbed for our case studies because it provides a versatile environment for examining complex collaborative dynamics.
 It involves open-ended negotiation, resource exchange, and multi-player communication under time pressure, and its core mechanics connect to numerous other classic CSCW experiments that isolate specific variables like trust~\cite{bos2002effects} or role interdependence~\cite{mcneese2005neocities, schelble2022let}.
-This versatility makes Shape Factory an appropriate paradigm for validating whether our platform's interaction controls can produce meaningful behavioral and perceptual differences.
 While our implementation adheres to the original experiment's core rules, incentives, and resource scarcity design, our goal was not to replicate the original research topic and findings, but to validate our platform's utility for human-agent collaboration research.